 The website builder found in the Google Business Profile platform was designed to rapidly help small business owners set up a landing page kind of website with the necessary information that a client might need.

 Reviews make your business genuine it also makes you stand far away from your competitors.
 One major factor that drives prospective customers to want to patronise you is that they see that customers are already reviewing your business.

-Reviews also help your business rank on search engines; the more reviews your Google My Business Listing gets, the more it stands out on the Search Engine results page, attracting more profile visits that may eventually become paying customers.
+Reviews also help your business rank on search engines; the more reviews your Google Business Profile Listing gets, the more it stands out on the Search Engine results page, attracting more profile visits that may eventually become paying customers.

 6. Combine Your SEO efforts.